-The effect of Covid-19 continues to present many risks for the charity, the effects of which cannot be fully quantified at the time of approving the financial statements.
+The continuing effect of Covid-19 presents many risks for the charity, the effects of which cannot be fully quantified at the time of approving the financial statements.
 As a result, the Finance Committee considers the implications of the Covid-19 pandemic to be a significant uncertainty at the time of approving the financial statements.